miralab-ai/autoreason/README.md

-# autoreason
+# AutoReason: Automatic Few-Shot Reasoning Decomposition

-Github repository for the paper titled as "**AutoReason: Automatic Few-Shot Reasoning Decomposition**".
+## File-Folder Conventions

-by Arda Sevinc and Abdurrahman Gumus.
+- `/data`: datasets used in the paper

-Codes will be available upon publication.
+-